 My Favorite Features of the A1

 Quiet mechanical shutter.
-When I first powered up the A1, I fired off a few test shots in silent shutter mode, then switched to the mechanical shutter.
-Pushing the shutter release, I was dismayed to hear just a gentle sound that is best described as a soft knock (like the shutter mechanism was trying to actuate, but was stuck and was not actually moving), and figured the camera was defective.
-Took me a few moments to realize that the camera was in fact fine, and that’s just how quiet it is!
+When I first unboxed and powered up the A1, I fired off a few quick test shots in silent shutter mode, then switched to the mechanical shutter.
+Pushing the shutter release, I was dismayed to hear just a gentle sound that is best described as a soft knock (like the shutter mechanism was trying to actuate, but was jammed and was not actually moving).
+I figured the camera was defective, and groaned to myself at the thought of having to ship it back and wait for a replacement.
+It took me a few moments to realize that the camera was in fact fine, and that’s just how quiet the shutter is!
 I don't expect to use the mechanical shutter much, but it's nice to know how discrete it is if I do need it.

 Faster UI.
-The A1 powers up instantly, and feels noticeably more responsive.
+The A1 powers up quicker, and feels noticeably more responsive.

 Menu navigation is improved.
 This won’t have a huge impact, since with the A9 I simply put my most commonly used items in the “My Menu” section, but still, there were occasions when I did have to go hunt down some obscure, seldom used setting.

 Dust protection.
 The A1 can be set to close the shutter when the camera is powered off, to help prevent dust from reaching the sensor when you are swapping lenses.
 The A9ii gained this feature via a firmware update, but the original A9 did not.
 Of course, dust can still find its way into that area, so you should still be careful when changing lenses (back to the wind, face the camera downward), but this will undoubtedly help.
 And you need to be extremely cautious not to touch or otherwise damage the delicate shutter blades.